-Article 91(1) introduced the notion of "temporary protection", which "may be provided to foreigners who, having been forced to leave their country and cannot return to the country they left, have arrived at or crossed the borders of Turkey in masses seeking emergency
+• Article 91(1) introduced the notion of "temporary protection", which "may be provided to foreigners who, having been forced to leave their country and cannot return to the country they left, have arrived at or crossed the borders of Turkey in masses seeking emergency and temporary protection."
+In Article 91(2), it is further stated that "the actions to be carried out for the reception of such foreigners into Turkey; their stay in Turkey and rights and obligations; their exit from Turkey; measures to be taken to prevent mass influxes; cooperation and coordination among national and international institutions and organisations; determination of the duties and mandate of the central and provincial institutions and organisations shall be stipulated in a Directive to be issued by the Council of Ministers."

-Accordingly, on 22 October 2014 a "Temporary Protection Regulation" (TPR) entered into force53.
-Under this TPR, Syrian refugees who arrived in Turkey after 28 April 2011 can access a group-based "Temporary Protection" (TP) scheme, which - in theory-protects them against violations of the non-refoulement principle.
-Under the TP scheme, Syrians are also afforded access to basic services, including education and health, on the basis of a temporary protection identification card ("kimlik"), and are eligible for resettlement.54 Under the regulation, Syrians are however required to reside in the province of their registration, temporary accommodation centre or in a certain province determined by the Directorate General of Migration Management (DGMM); and to obtain a travel permission document from the Provincial Directorate of Migration Management (PDMM) if they wish to travel outside of their province of registration.55
+Accordingly, on 22 October 2014 a "Temporary Protection Regulation" (TPR) entered into force.
+Under this TPR, Syrian refugees who arrived in Turkey after 28 April 2011 can access a group-based "Temporary Protection" (TP) scheme, which - in theoryprotects them against violations of the non-refoulement principle.
+Under the TP scheme, Syrians are also afforded access to basic services, including education and health, on the basis of a temporary protection identification card ("kimlik"), and are eligible for resettlement.
+Under the regulation, Syrians are however required to reside in the province of their registration, temporary accommodation centre or in a certain province determined by the Directorate General of Migration Management (DGMM); and to obtain a travel permission document from the Provincial Directorate of Migration Management (PDMM) if they wish to travel outside of their province of registration.